YipengHu/MPHY0043/docs/dev_tools.md

 - Launch the Jupyter Notebook in the below tab;
 - Select to open the notebook files with _.ipynb_ extension, using the browser-based interface, .

-### Google Colab
+### ii.
+Google Colab
-The links to upload the notebooks to [Colab](https://research.google.com/colaboratory/) are provided but not technically supported in this module.
+The links to upload the notebooks to [Colab](https://research.google.com/colaboratory/) may be provided but not technically supported in this module.
 Stable internet connection is required.

 ## III.
 Advanced users